 - Sustainability of activity

 Opportunities for University of Birmingham staff and students

-There are numerous ways in which University of Birmingham staff and students can engage with U21 including Staff Fellowships, PhD Scholarships, undergraduate travel bursaries and several overseas summer schools and conferences hosted by U21 partners.
-The International Relations office provides the funding, advertises and recruits to these every academic year.
+There are numerous ways in which University of Birmingham staff and students can engage with U21 including Staff Fellowships, PhD Scholarships, Undergraduate travel bursaries and several overseas summer schools and conferences hosted by U21 partners.
+The International Relations office funds, advertises and recruits to these every academic year.

-Above - University of Birmingham receipients of U21 awards at our celebratory BBQ, Hornton Grange, with Professor Robin Mason, Pro Vice Chancellor International and U21 Lead on the far right.
+Above: University of Birmingham receipients of U21 awards at our celebratory Barbecue at Hornton Grange.
+Professor Robin Mason, Pro Vice Chancellor International and U21 Lead, is on the far right.